matthewjselby/obsidian-create-diagram-here/README.md

-# Obsidian Plugin to Create Inline Images
+# Obsidian Plugin to Create Inline Diagrams

 This is a plugin for Obsidian that adds commands to create an SVG at the cursor location, which is immediately opened for editing.
+I use this to quickly add diagrams to my notes.

 ![](/assets/create_diagram_here_demo.gif)